dyang21/dyang21.github.io/_pages/about.md

 ---
 permalink: /
 title: "👋🏼 Hello!
 I'm Donald Yang."
-excerpt: "A system administration and software development enthusiast, I believe in leveraging both domains to drive productivity in the IT landscape. "
+excerpt: "An IT and software development enthusiast, I believe in leveraging both domains to drive productivity in the IT landscape. "
 author_profile: true
 redirect_from:
   - /about/